timfox456/R-course/davies_outline.md

 ## Chapter 23: Advanced Plot Customization
- * Handling the Grpahics Device
+ * Handling the Graphics Device
    - Manually Opening a New Device
    - Switching Between Devices
    - Closing a Device